GoogleCloudPlatform/click-to-deploy/k8s/activemq/README.md

 export NAMESPACE=default
 ```

-## Upgrade ActiveMQ
+## Upgrade the app

+The ActiveMQ StatefulSet is configured to automatically roll out
+updates as it receives them.
+To start this update process, patch the
-Start by assigning a new image to your StatefulSet definition:
+StatefulSet with a new image reference:

 ```shell
 kubectl set image deployment "${APP_INSTANCE_NAME}-activemq" \
   --namespace "${NAMESPACE}" activemq=[NEW_IMAGE_REFERENCE]
 ```

-where `[NEW_IMAGE_REFERENCE]` is the new image.
+where `[NEW_IMAGE_REFERENCE]` is the Docker image reference of the
+new image that you want to use.

-To check that the Pods in the deployment running the `activemq` container are
+To check the status of the Pods in the StatefulSet, and verify that
-updating, run the following command:
+they are updating, run the following command:

 ```shell
 kubectl get pods -l app.kubernetes.io/name=${APP_INSTANCE_NAME} --namespace "${NAMESPACE}" -w
 ```

-The deployment terminates each Pod, and then waits for it to transition
+The deployment terminates each Pod, and waits for them to
-to `Running` and then `Ready`.
+transition to `Running`, and then `Ready`.

-The final state of the Pods should be `Running`, with a value of `1/1` in the
+The final state of the Pods should be `Running`, with a value of
-**READY** column.
+`1/1` in the **READY** column.

-To verify the current image used for an `activemq` container, run the following
+To verify the current image being used for an `activemq` container,
-command:
+run the following command:

 ```shell
 kubectl get deployment "${APP_INSTANCE_NAME}-activemq" \